Build a Strong Fundraising Program by Working With Your CFO and Board

 But without a continually renewed cohort of annual fund donors to feed an organization’s pipeline, many mid-level, sustaining, major, and planned gifts of tomorrow won’t exist.
 When this year’s acquisition investment is pared back, overall giving drops off a few years down the road.

 The correlation between direct-response marketing and major gifts is clear.
-For instance, according to Cassie Gilman, Chief Development Officer, the donor data at Regional Food Bank of Oklahoma shows that roughly 80 percent of their individual major donors started out with a gift to a direct-response appeal.
+Donor data at shows that roughly 80 percent of their individual major donors started out with a gift to a direct-response appeal.

 Don’t lose hope!
 You can build a symbiotic relationship with these key internal stakeholders.
 Here are 4 ways to get your Board and CFO invested in donor marketing.